fb pixel

 The rise in remote work, despite its many benefits, may have contributed to this.
 One survey conducted by Boston University found that employees who report feeling lonely are more likely to work remotely.
 And a remote layoff strips away what small virtual connection you did have with colleagues.

-“Isolation is one of the more pernicious outcomes of unemployment, and when people are laid off while working remotely, it exacerbates this,” Dr. Blustein says.
 You might feel like curling up in the fetal position, but it’s so important to reach out to people after being laid off.
 And while talking to a therapist can also help, one of the “pain points”—to steal a corporate phrase from your old stomping grounds—means losing health benefits that may have covered therapy’s cost.
 If you can’t afford therapy, maintaining connections with people who make you feel valued is especially important.
+(Here are 7 ways to find affordable therapy.)

 While chatting with friends and family is always key, convos with people in your same industry have their own value.
 According to one LinkedIn survey, 46 percent of professionals believe having work friends contributes to overall happiness.
 (No one understands just how annoying your manager was quite like those who survived her, too.)

-That’s why, if you’re wondering whether to tell your colleagues yourself vs waiting for the company announcement (or gossip)—since, unlike IRL, they don’t physically see you go—Dr. Blustein recommends letting them know on your own.
+That’s why, if you’re wondering whether to tell your colleagues yourself versus waiting for the company announcement (or gossip)—since, unlike IRL, they don’t physically see you go—Dr. Blustein recommends letting them know on your own.
 “If you’re friendly with your coworkers, they can be a source of emotional support,” he says.

 Still, it’s easier said than done.
 “While I was receiving texts, emails, and messages across several channels from coworkers and members of my team filled with incredibly kind words about how much I’d impacted them… I found myself desperately wanting to hide,” engagement strategist Betsy Davis—who got the “carefully crafted but impersonal script” as part of company layoffs delivered during a “quick-as-lightning Zoom call”—wrote on LinkedIn.
 “I wasn’t surprised by the onslaught of feelings that washed over me like sadness, worry, anger.
 But what did surprise me was the shame.”